Makktu/StarDrifter-2025/README.md

 Decision: no visible 'HUD' indicators for anything on-screen.
 Other than a faint Pause button.

 ### Tue 4 Feb 2025
+Worked on shield logic and animations - will pulse while active, rapidly pulse when about to expire.
+(Currently all pickups are shields as still have to fine-tune the above.)
+Changed damage from Phantom laser to ~15 energy per sustained hit (0.1 per frame).
+Added pickups to all of first section.
+Added a debug energy readout to screen.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++